EVERY DAILY FIX, EVER

 Ingredients

-2 Tbsp butter or beef tallow (for cooking)
+2 Tbsp butter or tallow (for searing)

 Salt and black pepper, to taste